EstherPlomp/TNW-OST-Survey/README.md

 See the [Open Science Framework](https://www.cos.io/initiatives/registered-reports) for more information and resources on Registered Reports.

 ### Open Peer Review
-**Open Peer Review is a peer review model in which aspects of the peer review process are made publicly available, either before or after publication.** ([PLOS](https://plos.org/resource/open-peer-review/))
+**Open Peer Review is a peer review model in which aspects of the peer review process are made publicly available, either before or after publication** ([PLOS](https://plos.org/resource/open-peer-review/)).

 ### Preprints
 **A preprint is a version of a scholarly or scientific paper that precedes formal peer review and publication in a peer-reviewed scholarly or scientific journal.
 It is usually uploaded by the authors to a public server (such as [arXiv](https://arxiv.org/) and [BioRxiv](https://www.biorxiv.org/)) where it is available openly.**